ryan-mcclue/musings/notes.md

 Set platform dependent values as macros and then assign to a variable in source file, e.g. u32 lane_width = LANE_WIDTH

+When in debugger, go iteratively progress through variable values in function and see if they look right We can isolate some area of the code and say this is probably the problem Then investigate relevent sub-functions, etc.
+This can be a long process with seemingly little gains.
+The issue could be subtle, e.g. signed/unsignedness size, function called rarely

+(IMPORTANT in SIMD cast is reinterpreting bits, so the opposite of cast in C)

 PART 3: SIMD
 Inspecting the assembly of our most expensive loop, we see that rand() is not inlined and is a call festival.
 This must be replaced